baktakt/habitat-sol/episodes/season-01/0002-where-the-patch-was.md

 # Where the Patch Was

-Lina worked her thumbnail along the last green thread while the list of departures for Meridian refreshed on her device.
+Where the patch was (S01E02) - Lina worked her thumbnail along the last green thread while the list of departures for Meridian refreshed on her device.

-The Sol patch came off, leaving a clean oval on her jacket.
+The Sol patch sewn onto her jacket came off, leaving a clean oval on her jacket.
 Around it, the fabric had faded from years of wash cycles and greenhouse air.
-She rubbed the brighter shape with her thumb, but it only made the absence clearer.
+She rubbed the brighter shape with her thumb, hoping it wouldn’t show too much.

 Kenji looked up from an opened rover relay on the table.